e271728182/Udacity-DRL-Bananas/README.md

 3. dqn_agent.py: An agent class that implements the Google Deepmind learning with experience replay algorithm and a ReplayBuffer class that implements the memory methods required for experience replay.
 Agent class inherits the Qnetwork class in Model.py

 4.DRL Udacity Bananas.ipynb: A jupyter notebook  that connects to Unity environment to run the /Banana_Linux_NoVis/Banana.x86_64 assignment. the notebook contains the function dqn which is used to train a DRL network using the state,actions,reward as inputs.

+5. DRL report: a small report describing the vanilla DRL model used to complete this assigmnent along potential improvements